temporalio/edu-102-java-code/exercises/debug-activity/README.md

 does by using the Web UI to interpret the Event History.

 1. Change to the `exercises/debug-activity/practice` directory
+2. Run `mvn clean compile` to compile the code
-2. Start a Worker by running `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+3. Start a Worker by running `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
-3. In another terminal window, run the above command to start another Worker.
+4. In another terminal window, run the above command to start another Worker.
-4. In another terminal window, run `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"` to start the Workflow
+5. In another terminal window, run `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"` to start the Workflow

 ## Part B: Interpret Workflow Execution by Using the Web UI

-Open the Web UI and navigate to the detail page for the Workflow Execution you just ran, which has the Workflow Type `PizzaWorkflow` and Workflow ID `pizza-workflow-order-8675309`).
+Open the Web UI and navigate to the detail page for the Workflow Execution you just ran, which has the Workflow Type `PizzaWorkflow` and Workflow ID `pizza-workflow-order-XD001`).

 If the detail page still shows a status of Running, wait a few seconds and refresh the page.
 Once the page shows a status of Completed, use